WOTH-CD

-WOTH-CD, virtual and UHF digital channel 20, was a low-powered, Class A television station licensed to Cincinnati, Ohio, United States.
+WOTH-CD (channel 20) was a low-power, Class A television station in Cincinnati, Ohio, United States.
 Owned by Elliott B. Block's Block Broadcasting, it was a sister station to WBQC-LD (channel 25).
 WOTH's transmitter was located along Symmes Street, just south of East McMillan Street in Cincinnati (shared with ABC affiliate WCPO-TV, channel 9).

 History

-WOTH was previously branded as "The Other Channel."
-It began on June 7, 1994 as W35BA, channel 35, broadcasting programming from America's Store that had previously aired on WBQC.
+WOTH was previously branded as "The Other Channel".
+It began on June 7, 1994, as W35BA (channel 35), broadcasting programming from America's Store that had previously aired on WBQC.
 It soon moved to channel 39, becoming W39CG.
 In 2001, the station became WOTH-LP and moved to channel 38.
 WOTH adopted a simplified version of WBQC's old "25 TV" logo.

 In the Federal Communications Commission (FCC)'s incentive auction, WOTH-CD sold its spectrum for $13,266,948; at the time, the station indicated that it would enter into a post-auction channel sharing agreement.
 On-screen messages later announced that WOTH would go off the air permanently on January 23, 2018.